treeform/freefrontfinder/readme.md

 This repo contains a mapping of font names to font urls.

-There are two json and csv files full entries you can scan for fonts to find their URLs so that you can download them and use them.
+There are two json and csv files full of entries you can scan for fonts and find their URLs so that you can download them and use them.

 ## font.json